HeshamMoneer/cron/README.md

 ### Cron job pool
 This is a table that is a part of the scheduler.
 It contains the following infromation:
 1. the identifiers of the jobs registered in it,
-2. their respective states (i.e., their schedule is running or not),
+2. their respective states (i.e., whether their schedule is running or not),
 3. and the decorated code of each job.

 A cron job pool example is presented in the table below: